Functions of Connective Tissue

 • Loose irregular connective tissue contains numerous cells and a loose fiber arrangement in a moderately viscous fluid matrix.

-• The dense irregular connective tissue has a dense woven network of collagen and elastic fibers in a viscous matrix.
+• Dense irregular connective tissue has a dense woven network of collagen and elastic fibers in a viscous matrix.
 Dense connective tissue is found in joint capsules, muscle fascia, and the dermis layer of skin.

 • Dense regular connective tissue (found in tendons and ligaments)